 Do not try to store the entire years’ food at once.
 Storing food for a few weeks will keep the food fresh and prevent the cat food container from any form of contamination.

 If you want to store excess cat food, you can freeze the entire food.
 Double wrap the food you want to freeze and keep it in the chest freezer.
 This way, you can store it for six months, and the food will remain unspoiled whenever you take it out.

 While canned or wet pet food can be kept in the refrigerator for a few days by plastic wrapping it, you should avoid freezing canned food.
 Freezing often changes the texture and taste of the food.

 Use a proper scoop to get the food out

 Do not insert your cat’s feeding dish into the bag containing the pet food directly.
 It can cause contamination and spoil the entire food.
-Instead, wash the food scooped with soap thoroughly every time you use it.
+Instead, set aside a scoop for the purpose of putting cat food into your pet’s dish.
+Make sure to wash the food scoop with soap thoroughly every time you use it.